 In fall 2020 I found this beautiful blue knitted fabric on one of my excursions into the Doha fabric market.
 I had not planned to buy any knitted fabric and did not expect to find any in Doha anyway.
 After all, there is no real winter in Doha and you do not need warm clothes a lot.
 But I remembered this one egg-shaped jacket that I had seen in one of my Burda magazines.

-The shop assistant even told me that this is a fabric from Japan that they have already for 4 winters.
-They always bring it out for a month or so when it slowly starts to get chilly, but they did not success to sell the whole bolt yet over the last years.
+The shop assistant even told me that this is a fabric from Japan that they have already had for 4 winters.
+They always bring it out for a month or so when it slowly starts to get chilly, but they did not succeed to sell the whole bolt yet over the last years.
 So, I thought I could give it a go.
-Such a wide egg shaped jacket would be a nice addition to my office wardrobe.
+Such a wide egg-shaped jacket would be a nice addition to my office wardrobe.
 I could even leave it in my office which is usually super cold.
 Thus it would be handy in summer and in winter. 🙂

 Prewashing Knitted Fabrics?

-On a general note, I usually wash all my fabrics that I buy from the Doha fabric market.
-One reason for this is that very often and especially if the fabric is cheap it is not color prove.
+On a general note, I usually wash all the fabrics that I buy from the Doha fabric market.
+One reason for this is that very often and especially if the fabric is cheap it is not color proven.
 The other reason is the smell.
-All the fabric bolts are not really stored in super ventilated shops and usually the smell is horrible.
+All the fabric bolts are not really stored in super-ventilated shops and usually, the smell is horrible.

 I would regret this a few weeks later… 🙁

 Instead of washing my fabric, I started right away by making my sewing pattern from paper.
 Yes, in this case, I could not use the option to print a PDF and just cut my pattern.
 I had to copy the pattern with tracing paper as this egg shape jacket was featured in one of my older magazines and was not from the Burda Style website.
 And other than my two shirts and dress that were all based on one pattern there was only one jacket option in this case.